Oscillating asymptotics and conjectures of Andrews: Introduction and statement of results

-We note that Andrews also conjectures in \cite{Andrews86} that the coefficients of three additional functions have behavior similar to that of the sequence $V_1(n)$.
+We further note that Andrews also conjectures in \cite{Andrews86} that the coefficients of three additional functions have behavior similar to that of the sequence $V_1(n)$.
 It is natural to expect that the analysis and methods of proof given here for $v_1(q)$ and $V_1(n)$ could also be applied to study the three additional functions in \cite{Andrews86}, as well as other similar functions (e.g., see \cite{21LovejoyCologne}).
 Also note that $v_1$ is closely related to the function $\mathscr{O}$ studied by Jang in \cite{MJ}.

 The remainder of the paper is structured as follows.
-In Section \ref{sec_prelim}, we provide some background on Wright's Circle Method and the saddle-point method used later in the paper, and also establish some preliminary asymptotic results in the spirit of recent work of Garoufalidis and Zagier on Nahm-type sums.
-In Section \ref{Sec: proof of conj 1} we prove Theorem \ref{Thm: radial asymp} on the asymptotics of $v_1(q)$.
+In Section \ref{sec_prelim}, we provide some background on Wright's Circle Method and the saddle-point method used later in the paper, and also establish some preliminary asymptotic results in the spirit of recent work of Garoufalidis and Zagier.
+In Section~\ref{Sec: proof of conj 1} we prove Theorem \ref{Thm: radial asymp} on the asymptotics of $v_1(q)$.
 In Section \ref{sec_3} we prove Theorem \ref{Conj3} on the asymptotics of $V_1(n)$.
 In Section \ref{Sec: proof of Andrew's conjectures}, we prove Theorem \ref{thm_main} (Andrews' Conjectures 3 and 4).
-Finally, in Section \ref{Sec: explanations} we offer explanations for two additional related conjectures of Andrews regarding the coefficients $V_1(n)$, ultimately relating them to the arithmetic of $\mathbb Q(\sqrt{-3})$.
+Finally, in Section \ref{Sec: explanations} we offer explanations for Andrews' Conjectures~5 and~6 regarding the coefficients $V_1(n)$, ultimately relating them to the arithmetic of $\mathbb Q(\sqrt{-3})$.